argosopentech/argos-train/README.md

 git clone https://github.com/argosopentech/onmt-models
 ```
 - Run ```setup.sh``` to install OpenNMT-tf, ctranslate2, and sentencepiece
 - Copy training data into onmt-models/raw_data with the source text at raw_data/source.<sl> and the target at raw_data/source.<tl>.
-Set values for $sl and $tl in config.sh.
+Set values for $sl and $tl in config.sh and config.yml.
 - Run ```train.sh``` to train
 - Once SentencePiece has finished model training can be stopped with Ctrl-C and resumed with ```resume_train.sh```
 - Optionally edit metadata.json and MODEL_README.md which will be packaged with your model